Doordashcon/Grants-Program/applications/application-template-copy.md

 *Decentralized Systems Advocates and Implementors*

-Our team brings decades of combined experience in:
+Our team brings a decade of combined experience in:

 - Substrate Development: Core contributors to Polkadot parachains since 2021 and current Polkadot fellowship members.